-In general, the treatment for mesothelioma is much like the treatment for other cancers — surgery, chemotherapy and radiation therapy are the most common treatments.
-Because asbestos-related cancers are so aggressive, doctors often point patients to emerging therapies and to clinical trials for the latest treatments such as immunotherapy.
-Cancer centers that specialize in mesothelioma tend to offer more mesothelioma clinical trials than other facilities.
+In general, the treatment for mesothelioma is much like the treatment for other cancers.
+Surgery, chemotherapy and radiation therapy are the most common treatments.
+Asbestos-related cancers have no cure.
+Doctors often point patients to emerging therapies and clinical trials for the latest treatments such as immunotherapy.
+Mesothelioma cancer centers tend to offer more mesothelioma clinical trials than other facilities.

 If you or a loved one has been diagnosed with mesothelioma, you may qualify for financial assistance.Get Help Now

 Many veterans were exposed to asbestos during their time in the military and later developed related diseases.
 Although their military history makes them eligible for treatment at VA hospitals, that doesn’t mean there aren’t choices to make.
 The VA has hospitals to choose from that specialize in mesothelioma treatment.